 Reagents used in the experiments were of reagent grade or better, and all solutions were made with 18 M Ohm water.
 Dissolved 226-Ra stock in 3% HCl was provided by the MIT Environmental, Health, and Safety office and used for all experiments.

-2.1 MINERAL PREPARATION

-Both ferrihydrite and goethite minerals were prepared using standard methods [26].
-Briefly, ferrihydrite was precipitated by dissolving FeCl3*6 H2O in water, and rapidly titrating the solution to pH 7-8, followed by repeated centrifugation and washing to remove background electrolytes.
+Both ferrihydrite and goethite were prepared using standard methods [26].
+Briefly, ferrihydrite was precipitated by dissolving FeCl3*6 H2O in water, and rapidly titrating the solution to pH 7, followed by repeated centrifugation and washing to remove background electrolytes.
 The iron content of the prepared ferrhydrite slurry was characterized using digestion with the ferrozine method [27].
-Aliquots of the stirred slurry were added directly to the experiments to obtain the desired mineral mass.
-Goethite was prepared through slow oxidation of an 50 mM Fe2+ and 100 mM bicarbonate solution using air over the course of 2 days.
-The resulting goethite mineral was centrifuged and washed to remove background electrolyte, and then dried for 2 hours at 70 °C. Both iron minerals were characterized using x-ray diffraction to confirm their composition, and had surface area measured using an N2 BET surface area analyzer (table 1).
-The ferrihydrite was air dried for these two analyses to prevent transformations to other iron minerals.

-Calcium montmorillonite STX-1b was ordered from the clay minerals society (clays.org), but was converted to sodium montmorillonite to allow for closer comparisons to previous studies of radium sorption to montmorillonites [22].
+Slurry aliquots were added directly to the experiments to acheive the desired mineral mass.
+Goethite was prepared through slow air-oxidation of a 50 mM Fe2+ and 100 mM bicarbonate solution over 2 days.
+The resulting goethite mineral was centrifuged and washed to remove background electrolyte, and then dried for 2 hours at 70 °C. Calcium montmorillonite STX-1b was ordered from the clay minerals society (clays.org), but was converted to sodium montmorillonite to allow for closer comparisons to previous studies of radium sorption to montmorillonites [22].
 The clay was dispersed with 1 M NaCl, and the <0.2 um clay fraction siphoned off after successive washes with DI water.
-The siphoned clay particles were then treated with a 1 M Sodium Acetate solution, set to pH 5 using glacial acetic acid, which removed any carbonates [28].
+The siphoned clay particles were then treated with a 1 M Sodium Acetate solution (pH 5) to remove residual carbonate minerals [28].
 The clay was then centrifuged and equilibrated with the experimental background solution, resulting in a sodium montmorillonite.
-The clay was dried at 70 C overnight, and then carefully ground using mortar and pestle.
-The surface area (table 1) of the montmorillonite was also measured using an N2 BET surface area analyzer to compare with the clay society measurements.

-Pyrite was ordered from Ward’s Science (www.wardsci.com), ground using mortar and pestle, and passed through sieves to select for 45-250 um particles.
-The pyrite was then placed into an anaerobic glove bag with a 5% hydrogen and 95% nitrogen atmosphere.
-Once in the glove bag, the pyrite was washed in 6 N HCl overnight to remove any iron oxide coatings, and then rinsed with deoxygenated DI water multiple times to remove the remaining acid.
-Lastly, the pyrite was dried anaerobically in an open beaker; dessicant (Drierite) was placed in the glovebag to facilitate moisture removal.
-The pyrite composition was also confirmed through XRD, and surface area measured using an N2 BET surface area analyzer, reported in table 1.
+The clay was dried at 70 C overnight, and then gently powdered using mortar and pestle.
+Pyrite was ordered from Ward’s Science (www.wardsci.com), ground using mortar and pestle, passed through sieves to select for 45-250 um particles, and transferred to an anaerobic glove bag (5% H2: 95% N2).
+It was then was washed in 6 N HCl overnight to remove any iron oxide coatings, and rinsed with deoxygenated DI water three times to remove residual acid.
+Lastly, the pyrite was dried anaerobically at room temperature in an open beaker; dessicant (Drierite) was placed in the glovebag to facilitate moisture removal.
+The composition of pyrite, ferrihydrite and goethite was confirmed using XRD, and surface area was measured for all minerals using BET (table 1).